eigenholser/wcf/README.md

 for doing some troubleshooting.
 It was convenient to write a bit of Python code to perform the upload.
 Alternatively the CSV could have been converted to SQL and imported but the API approach felt like the better answer.

+The feature request for printable report was ambiguous.
+If this were a real business requirement I would be asking the product manager for clarification.
+I presume that <ctrl>-p is sufficient for this requirement.
+I could think of other solutions but none that justify the additional work and constraints.